Karma-Finance/karma-scores/Karma-Bond/Contracts/Karma-CustomBond/docs/README.md

 - `controlVariable`: The Bond Control Variable (BCV).
 Controls bond price and capacity.
 BCV directly affects the bond price - the higher the BCV, the higher the bond price.
 As a higher bond price makes bonds less attractive, the protocol can adjust this value to tune the bond capacity.
 - `vestingTerm`: Vesting term (typically 7 days), expressed in ICON blocks.
 A bond vests linearly to the bonder over a length of time, called the bond vesting term.
 This means the bonder can claim a portion of the reward tokens each day, with all rewards being claimable at the end of the term.
 - `minimumPrice`: Minimum price of the bond
-- `maxPayout`: Max payout as a % of total supply
+- `maxPayout`: Max payout as a % of total supply, in thousandths of a %. i.e. 500 = 0.5%
 - `maxDebt`: Ceiling on how many bonds can be outstanding
 - `initialDebt`: Initial debt used for initializing the contract